 You must take special care when undertaking placements with the MOD or any military unit and you should talk this through with your clinical placement co-ordinator.
 We are aware that some military units ask students to sign documents that mean the student undertakes to insure the MOD for a wide-range of employer obligations.
 You must not sign these forms, even if it means that regrettably your placement falls through.

-It is unlikely that small practices and physiotherapists who are self-employed / sole practitioners will have additional medical malpractice insurance in place to cover those working with them and students.
-Therefore, you must have your own individual insurance in place to cover your placement.
+You must ensure you have your own individual insurance in place to cover your placement.
 The CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
-You do not need to take out any additional insurance unless you choose to do a placement working with animals or some professional footballers, or other excluded setting, which would not be covered by the CSP scheme.
+Your placement provider must also ensure they have appropriate cover in place to support practice placements.
+You will also need to take out any additional insurance if you choose to do a placement that includes working with animals or some professional footballers, or other setting/activity that is not be covered by the CSP scheme.

 Placements in social care and the voluntary sector

 Where the social care or voluntary organisation is also an employer, students on placements are likely to be covered by the employer’s scheme.
 However, some physiotherapists who work in this sector do so on a self-employed basis.
-Where the organisation is not an ‘employer’ or does not have alternative arrangements in place to cover its volunteers, you will need your own individual insurance in place to cover your placement; the CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
+You must ensure you have your own individual insurance in place to cover your placement.
+The CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
+Your placement provider must also ensure they have appropriate cover in place to support practice placements.

 Practice placements overseas